 Landlords in the UK with an unincorporated property business can claim a mileage allowance to reduce the tax on property.
-The mileage allowance is in the form of a deduction in transport expenses, which can be used as an alternative to capital allowances based on actual costs incurred.
+The mileage allowance for landlords is in the form of a deduction in transport expenses, which can be used as an alternative to capital allowances based on actual costs incurred.

 In this post, we will explain how landlords can claim a mileage allowance.
 For in-depth information about the mileage allowance, you should contact experienced landlord accountants near you.